|

 The Maunder Minimum is a

-century after the Maunder Minimum occurred minimum Dalton.
+1715.
+A century after the Maunder Minimum occurred

-between 1645 and 1715 during which the number of sunspots, and hence
+roughly between 1645 and 1715 during which the number of

-the magnetic field of the Sun and all forms of activity that
+sunspots, and hence the magnetic field of the Sun and all forms

 In 1997, Danish physicists Eigil Friis-Christensen and Svensmark

-of cosmic rays of galactic origin, reducing the ionization of the
+flow of cosmic rays of galactic origin, reducing the ionization

-atmosphere and causing a lesser training nuclear freezing and
+of the atmosphere and causing a lesser training nuclear freezing

 the planet and thus warming.